haoshengwu/pex2024/_posts/2024-08-01-Installation.md

 In this page, we provide the instructions about how to install the Docker and Vscode step by step both for **Windows** and **Mac**.

-## Fow Windows:
+## For Windows:

 ### Step1: Install Docker

-In the [Docker official website](https://www.docker.com/) download the Window version which is mark by red line as the following picture and then install the docker according to the instruction.<br>
+In the [Docker official website](https://www.docker.com/) download the Window version which is marked by red line as the following picture and then install the docker according to the instruction.<br>

 ![win_step1](/pex2024/assets/win_step1.png){: style="width: 60%;" }

 ***
 ### Step2: Install VScode

-In the [VScode official website](https://code.visualstudio.com/) download the Window version which is mark by red line as the following picture and then install the VScode according to the instruction.<br>
+In the [VScode official website](https://code.visualstudio.com/) download the Window version which is marked by red line as the following picture and then install the VScode according to the instruction.<br>

 ![win_step2](/pex2024/assets/win_step2.png){: style="width: 60%;" }